Swinburne Elevate Program

 Scale your startup and become investment ready

-We are seeking founders with the ambition, determination and resilience to transform their startup into an impactful and financially sustainable business.
-The Elevate Program (formerly known as the Accelerator Program) is designed for mid-stage startups with a launched MVP, product or service, a validated customer base or targeted go-to-market strategy run by founders ready to rapidly scale.
+We are seeking founders with the ambition, determination, and resilience to build impactful, financially sustainable and scalable businesses.
+The Elevate Program (formerly known as the Accelerator Program) is designed for mid-stage startups with a launched MVP, product, or service; early customer validation or a clear go-to-market strategy; and founders ready to convert traction into scalable growth and investment readiness.

 What you can receive

-• In person access to Swinburne's pioneering Elevate Program sessions featuring in-depth workshops and masterclasses, personal mentoring, and coaching and weekly accountability sessions
+- In-person access to Swinburne's pioneering Elevate Program sessions featuring in-depth workshops and masterclasses, bespoke mentoring and coaching and weekly accountability sessions

-• $10,000 in funding towards essential financial and legal services
+- $10,000 in credits towards essential financial and legal services

-• Three months of rent-free co-working space at Swinburne's Hawthorn campus
+- Up to three months of rent-free co-working space at Swinburne’s Hawthorn campus, subject to availability and program conditions

-• Valuable connections to world-leading, industry expert, entrepreneurs, mentors, and investors
+- Valuable connections to world-leading industry experts, entrepreneurs, mentors, and investors

 *Conditions apply.